vistadataproject/vistadataproject.github.io/demoVAM1/index.md

 ![DM_3_1_SINGLE_CLICK_SEL_LIST](images/DM_3_1_SINGLE_CLICK_SEL_LIST.png)

-The main RPC, _ORWPT ID INFO_, is resolved in VISTA in Build 1 like other Patient data RPCs.
-It asks for information on the patient with identifier "25" in the demo VISTA ...
+The main RPC, _ORWPT ID INFO_, is resolved in VISTA in Build 1 like other Patient data RPCs ...

 ![DM_3_1_SINGLE_CLICK_SEL_LIST](images/DM_3_1_ORWPT_ID_INFO.png)

-"25" represents a patient identifier of a particular VISTA.
-Like all VICS Services, the Patient Service of Build 2 will employ national identifiers for patients which will allow it to merge patient records from all 130 VA VISTAs.

-As the image above shows, this RPC continues to be processed by VISTA in _Build 1_ - unlike user information, patient data is not yet in the VICS Server.
-It will migrate in _Build 2_.
+Patient information will move to the VICS Server in Build 2 following the pattern established for User management.
+"25" represents the identifier of this patient in the demo VISTA.
+In the same way it currently handles user identity, the VICS Server will "nationalize" patient identity.

 Clicking _Ok_ will bring you to the Patient's "Coversheet" ...